filecoin-project/specs/content/systems/filecoin_blockchain/struct/block/_index.md

 The Block structure in the Filecoin blockchain is composed of: i) the Block Header, ii) the list of messages inside the block, and iii) the signed messages.
 This is represented inside the `FullBlock` abstraction.
 The messages indicate the required set of changes to apply in order to arrive at a deterministic state of the chain.

-The Lotus implementation of the block can be found [here](https://github.com/filecoin-project/lotus/blob/master/chain/types/fullblock.go).
-It has the following `struct`:
+The Lotus implementation of the block has the following `struct`:

 {{<embed src="https://github.com/filecoin-project/lotus/blob/master/chain/types/fullblock.go"  lang="go" symbol="FullBlock">}}